 Mitchell believes the technology and consumer staples sectors will outperform, and his recommended stocks for investors looking to profit from the market’s rise include Vietnam Dairy Products JSC, Mobile World Investment Corp., and FPT Corp.

-Vietnamese stocks have the lowest valuations in all of ASEAN and are priced at only 12.5 times earnings, compared to 14.3 for the MSCI Southeast Asia Index.
+Equities in Vietnam have the lowest valuations in all of ASEAN and are priced at only 12.5 times earnings, compared to 14.3 for the MSCI Southeast Asia Index.
 This has helped the VN-Index advance by 5.5% since the new year.

 However, there are still many issues for the nation to overcome.
 Banks in Vietnam are haunted by a large amount of bad debt, and growth hit a 12-year low back in 2012.